-Evaluation of cleanup alternatives includes two options for ACM.
-Evaluations have been developed with specific consideration to the Missouri Department of Natural Resources (MDNR) Brownfields/Voluntary Cleanup Program (BVCP) procedural requirements and Missouri Risk-Based Corrective Action (MRBCA) technical guidance.
+Evaluation of cleanup alternatives includes two options for ACM, four options for LBP, and two options for items potentially containing hazardous materials.
+Evaluations for ACM, LBP, and items potentially containing hazardous materials have been developed with specific consideration to the Missouri Department of Natural Resources (MDNR) Brownfields/Voluntary Cleanup Program (BVCP) procedural requirements and Missouri Risk-Based Corrective Action (MRBCA) technical guidance.
 This consideration was made because cleanup projects implemented with EPA Brownfields Cleanup funding generally require participation in a state voluntary cleanup program (or equivalent).
 For reference, fees associated with enrollment into the MDNR BVCP include a \$200 application fee and refundable oversight deposit of \$5,000.